piglovesyou/graphql-let/README.md

 ## How it works

-There are three entrypoints to graphql-let: a CLI, a webpack loader and a Babel plugin.
+There are three entry points to graphql-let: a CLI, a webpack loader, and a Babel plugin.
 Mostly, all do the same.

 1. It loads configurations from `.graphql-let.yml`
 2. It passes them to GraphQL code generator to get `.ts(x)`s, which runtime